MrGarrett45/ticket-booking-app/README.md

   - Booking path is a few SQL statements inside one transaction; minimize network hops.
   - Use prepared statements and pooling to keep p95 under 500ms at peak.

-## Multi-Region Approach (HA) — Plain English
+## Multi-Region Approach (HA)
-- **Pick a single writer for each set of tickets**: To avoid split-brain, choose one region to own writes for an event’s inventory.
+- **Pick a single writer for each set of tickets**: Choose one region to own writes for an event’s inventory.
 Other regions can still read from replicas, but all booking writes for that event go to its “home” region.
 - **Route users smartly**: Use global DNS/load balancing to send users to the nearest healthy region.
 For booking writes, forward to the home region for that event; for reads, serve locally from replicas/caches.
 - **Partition by event**: Assign events to regions (or shards).
 Store that mapping so API nodes know where to send booking requests; static content stays at the edge/CDN.
 - **Failover plan**: If a region fails, promote a replica in another region for that shard.
 Use health checks to flip traffic, and rely on idempotency keys to keep retries from creating duplicate bookings.